-There are countless resources available that allow you to learn what you’re naturally, innately great at.
-This can guide your job search.
+There are countless resources available that allow you to learn what you're naturally, innately great at.
+Aptitude or skills assessments can guide your job search.
 Some of our favorite resources are:

 Strengths Finders (which is a supplement to the Strengths Finders book)

-Most of these assessments cost some money, but the insight they provide is incredibly valuable and worthwhile.
-Invest the time to take at least one of these online resources to learn what your strengths are and what you’re better at than most people.
+Most of these assessments cost some money, but the insight they provide is precious and worthwhile.
+Invest the time to take at least one of these online resources to learn your strengths and what you're better at than most people.
 Some of these assessments even make recommendations on what jobs and careers align with your strengths.

-You can also show the results of your assessment to your friends and family to see if they agree with the results.
+You can also show your assessment results to your friends and family to see if they agree with the results.
 Having multiple perspectives is always beneficial.

-If you're currently employed, whether it be in a full-time or part-time role, it can be interesting to compare the results from the assessment to your current job.
-Are you currently in a job that's aligned with what the assessment suggests?
+If you're currently employed, whether in a full-time or part-time role, it can be interesting to compare the assessment results to your current job.
+Are you currently in a position that aligns with what the assessment suggests?

 Job searching under normal circumstances is stressful enough.
 When you add in the variable of not knowing what jobs to target, the process becomes even more challenging.

-Luckily, there are people who specialize in helping others identify what they want to do with their lives.
-Career coaches devote their lives to this (note that this role is also referred to as a career counselor in some instances).
+Luckily, some people specialize in helping others identify what they want to do with their lives.
+Career coaches devote their lives to helping others (note that this role is also referred to as a career counselor in some instances).